Crispy Parmesan Roasted Squash

 For most people (and me), mandolines are quicker than knives, but they can be a little dangerous if you don’t pay attention.
 Be careful!

-• Option 2: Toss the squash with the oil in a large bowl before arranging the slices on the baking sheet.
+• Option 2: Toss squash and oil in a bowl before arranging on the sheet.

-Sprinkle with salt, freshly grated black pepper, and grated Parmesan cheese.
+• Sprinkle with salt, pepper, and Parmesan cheese.

 raw yellow squash sprinkled with ParmesanPin